Wind-Development/CommandSyncServer/README.md

 ## IMPORTANT!

-Remember to setup a firewall for port 1500 so that only backend servers can signal the proxy to run commands!
+It is HIGHLY recommended to setup a firewall for your sync server port (default 1500).
+This is much more secure than using the password authentication system.

 ## Setup